Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 ### Configuring Vagrant

-- Edit the `.vagrantuser` file, and specify the following:
+To configure Vagrant, you need to edit the `.vagrantuser` file, and specify the following:
-  * Whether or not to use CNTLM for guests (details below)
+- Whether or not to use CNTLM for guests (details below)
-  * The memory limit
+- The memory limit
-  * The CPUs assigned
+- The CPUs assigned
-  * Whether or not additional software needs to be installed
+- Whether or not additional software needs to be installed
-  * Whether to start the GUI
+- Whether to start the GUI

-**Important:** If you are running the image for the first time, or the global password has changed, export the following environment variables: `PROXY_USER` and `PROXY_PASS`
+**Important:** If you're running the image for the first time, or the global password has changed, export the following environment variables: `PROXY_USER` and `PROXY_PASS`
 This can be done only once, because the proper configuration file will be kept in the VM.
 Do not HTML-encode the password if it contains non-alphanumeric characters.
 Instead, wrap it in double quotes.

 Before running a command, make sure that all of the files in the project contain Unix style line endings.

 - Unset the ``http_proxy`` and ``https_proxy`` environment variables.
 - Add a box (image) to the Vagrant registry.
 Open the terminal and change the directory to the project folder by executing the following:
 `vagrant box add metadata.json`